 Why Do I Need a Workplace Accident Attorney?

-A workplace injury can have a lasting impact on your life and your ability to work to support yourself and your loved ones.
+A workplace injury can impact your life and your ability to work to support yourself and your loved ones.
 After being hurt at work, it is natural to have questions.
 How do I pay my medical bills?
 How long will I be out of work?
 Do I need an attorney?
-As an injured worker, you may be owed compensation that can cover some of the costs that you have been forced to pay out of pocket for following an accident on the job.
+As an injured worker, you may be owed compensation that can cover some of the costs you have been forced to pay out of pocket following an accident on the job.
 This often means medical bills, physical therapy, lost wages, and short or long-term care.
 Although, it is unlikely that you can get the fair compensation that you deserve without a lawyer to represent you.

 As far too many workers discover every year, getting compensation for a job-related injury can be much more difficult than it should be.
 Workers with legitimate injuries see their claims unfairly denied, delayed, or severely reduced.
-Obtaining the services of a skilled attorney can help you safeguard your rights by properly filing required paperwork on time.
+Obtaining the services of a skilled attorney can help you safeguard your rights by properly filing the required paperwork on time.
 An attorney can also help you file an appeal if an unjust decision is made on your claim.